 Government has indicated its intention to review this in 2021 so that, longer term, domestic recognition of Guarantees of Origin issued in EU countries will take place only on a reciprocal basis.

 Ofgem is unable to provide any guarantees with regards to whether UK REGOs retired by suppliers for the purpose of export out of the UK will be accepted in the EU.
 As such we encourage suppliers to seek independent advice on this aspect.

 What do we do?

-We administer the scheme for generation in Great Britain on behalf of the Department of Energy and Climate Change (DECC), and in Northern Ireland on behalf of the Northern Ireland Authority for Utility Regulation.
+We administer the scheme for generation in Great Britain on behalf of the Department for Business, Energy & Industrial Strategy (BEIS), and in Northern Ireland on behalf of the Northern Ireland Authority for Utility Regulation (NIAUR).

-The CCL and REGO team also regularly report to HMRC and DECC, as well as being responsible for the annual Fuel Mix Disclosure compliance deadline.
+We regularly report to HM Revenue & Customs (HMRC) and BEIS, and are responsible for the annual Fuel Mix Disclosure (FMD) compliance deadline.

 We issue one REGO certificate per megawatt hour (MWh) of eligible renewable output to generators of renewable electricity.